 Significant pension transfers should involve a detailed calculation comparing the merits of transferring the money to Australia with retention in the existing fund.
-This is a sometimes complicated analysis which compares the after-tax cash flows, including any lump sum payments, expected from the existing fund with the cash flow paid from an Australian superannuation fund at retirement.
+This is a sometimes complicated analysis, particularly with any defined benefit funds, which compares the after-tax cash flows, including any lump sum payments, expected from the existing fund with the cash flow paid from an Australian superannuation fund at retirement.
 The assumptions used in such an analysis, including tax and inflation rates, exit and entry costs, earning rates and longevity are crucial and should be carried out by a specialist financial planner - sometimes with the assistance of an Actuary.

-Ideally, this analysis should be undertaken prior to your arrival back in Australia and again becoming a tax resident.
+Ideally, this analysis should be undertaken prior to your arrival back in Australia and again becoming a tax resident as some additional tax flexibility may be available if you are not yet a tax resident of Australia.
 There is a general belief that you have 6 month window in which to transfer a pension back into Australia and avoid any tax consequences, but this is only the case if your overseas pension fund qualifies as a "foreign superannuation fund" (FSF) for tax purposes.
-This is typically the situation with a UK pension transfer but not for the bulk of overseas pension funds, such as 401(k)'s, Canadian RRSP's and Singaporean CPF - and in these cases tax advice may be a critical determinant in whether you successfully initiate a transfer.
-Also, the physical transfer of pensions can prove complicated, so the earlier this process starts the better so as to meet any deadline.
+This is typically the situation with UK pension transfers but not for the bulk of overseas pension funds, such as 401(k)'s, Canadian RRSP's and Singaporean CPF - and in these cases tax advice may be a critical determinant in whether you successfully initiate a transfer.

 In assessing the desirability of a transfer you also need to consider a number of other benefits to transferring funds to Australia, including: